robocorp/robotframework-lsp/robotframework-ls/docs/faq.md

 --exclude missing-doc-suite
 ```

-How do I disable the Robocop linter?
+How to disable the Robocop linter?
 ---------------------------------------

 To completely disable the `Robocop` linter, change the setting: